 Finding good clothing manufacturers to partner with isn’t easy.

-Good clothing manufacturers do a lot of business, they work with many fashion brands and they couldn’t care less about their online presence.
+Good clothing manufacturers are busy, they work with many fashion brands and they don’t care much about their online presence, normally their website is basic and they are not very active on social media.

-In fact, some clothing manufacturers don’t even have a website and if they do, they have a very basic one.
+In fact, some clothing manufacturers don’t even have a website or social media accounts.

-Try to do an online search on google, for example: “clothing manufacturers in US” and you will notice the first results that pop up are not producers but rather online business pages or business blogs.
+Try to do an online search on google, for example: “clothing manufacturers in US” and you will notice the first results that pop up are not the manuffacturers themselves but rather online business pages or business blogs.

 These businesses know how to optimize their website, they write great content , sometimes they even pay ads therefore they rank well in google.